What is bitcoin?

 - Offline: Electrum is a lightweight software wallet that can be set up to be used in a most secure fashion for offline storage and transactions.
 Armory also provides a similar service, but Electrum is even simpler.
 Here's a handy guide to setting up your secure, offline Electrum wallet.

 - Hardware Wallet: The tech behind these are pretty complicated but, basically, it's the concept of easy to use, plug-and-playish type dongles that automatically handle storing bitcoin securely.
-The most commercially celebrated of these, the Trezor, is to make its real world debut in 2014.
+The most commercially celebrated of these, the Trezor, made its real world debut in 2014.
+Personally, I'm hoping Santa brings me a Ledger Nano S for Christmas 2017.

 Keep in mind, you want to keep some bitcoin available in your web wallets so you can gift and spend them.
 But if you're a long-term hoarder of bitcoin like I am, you will want the bulk of your holdings in cold storage.